danieldbaranov/ToM-and-Jerry/README.md

 * The most tedious part: Because the generation of new data requires looking at examples (which come from the existing data), you must update the data in `test.csv` to include/exclude desired fields.
 It must match exactly the order in `list_var` in `code/src/test.py`.
 You can do this manually or paste the data into an LLM or something and explicitly describe the changes you want.

 Preliminary Data Fields for Tom and Jerry:
+*Will need to add some field(s) later for level 3 reasoning and future action question answers
 1. Story
 2. Aware of event
 3. Not aware of event